Special values of Goss $L$-series attached to Drinfeld modules of rank 2: Preliminaries

 \begin{remark} It is important to emphasize that our definition for the matrix $d_{n}[f]$ is slightly different than the $d$-matrices of Papanikolas defined in \cite[Eq.
-(2.5.1)]{PLogAlg}. \end{remark} \begin{lemma} For any $a\in A$, we have $\partial_{\phi_{n}}(a)=d_n[a]$. \end{lemma} \begin{proof} By the $\mathbb{F}_q$-linearity of the action $\partial_{\phi_{n}}$ on $A$ and hyperdifferential operators with respect to $\theta$, it is enough to prove the lemma for $a=\theta^i$ for $i\in \NN$.
+(2.5.1)]{PLogAlg}. \end{remark} \begin{lemma} For any $a\in A$, we have $\partial_{\phi_{n}}(a)=d_n[a]$. \end{lemma} \begin{proof} By the $\mathbb{F}_q$-linearity of the action $\partial_{\phi_{n}}$ on $A$ and hyperdifferential operators with respect to $\theta$, it is enough to prove the lemma for $a=\theta^i$ for $i\in \mathbb{Z}_{\geq 0}$.
 We do induction on $i$.
-If $i=1$, by the definition of $\phi_{n}(\theta)$, we are done.
-Assume that the assumption holds for $i\in \NN$.
-Note that for positive integers $i,n$ such that $i\geq j$ we have that
+If $i=0$, then we are done.
+Assume that the assumption holds for all $i$.
+Note that for positive integers $i$ and $j$ such that $i\geq j$ we have

 Using \eqref{E:eqbinom}, we obtain